anki-code/xonsh-operators-proposal/README.rst

 Better view
 ***********

-`Switch the page to the better view <https://github.com/anki-code/xonsh-operators-proposal/blob/main/README.rst>`_ to more comfortable reading of the table below.
+`Switch the page to the better view <https://github.com/anki-code/xonsh-operators-proposal/blob/main/README.rst#better-view>`_ to more comfortable reading of the table below.

-How will change the use cases
+How will the use cases change
 *****************************

 The commands in the table below are valid copy-pastable examples for Linux.
 To run "current" command use current version